A-theProgrammer/Inverse-Kinematics---Unreal-Engine-5.5.2/README.md

 ## License

-This project is provided under the MIT License.
+This project is provided under the GNU License.
 See the [LICENSE](LICENSE) file for more information.

 ---